Enhanced rates or budgets and training stipends for support workers

 Minnesota Department of Human Services offers options that give people more control over the services and supports they receive.
 These include:

-People who use these services and direct the support workers who provide personal support services will have new options starting in July 2018.
-These options include higher rates and a training stipend for eligible support workers:
+People who use these services and direct the support workers who provide personal support services have new options.
+These options include higher rates or budgets and a training stipend for eligible support workers:

 - Provided by a worker who has completed qualifying trainings

-For more information about how a worker qualifies for the enhanced rate and the training stipend, see the documents and the frequently asked questions section below:
+More information about how a worker qualifies for the enhanced rate and the training stipend is available at the following links:

 How do workers know they qualify for the enhanced rate or the stipend?

 Workers may qualify for both, one or neither, depending on the person for whom the worker provides services.
-For the enhanced rate or budget, workers must provide services for a person who is eligible for 12 or more hours of PCA services per day.
+For the enhanced rate or budget, workers must provide services for a person who is eligible for 12 or more hours of state plan PCA per day and/or has the home care rating EN.
 For the stipend, workers must provide services for a person who uses PCA Choice, CDCS or CSG.
-Workers should ask their provider agencies or fiscal support entities (FSEs) if they qualify.
+Workers should ask their provider agencies or financial management services provider if they qualify.